Privacy Policy

 C. Marketing and Advertising our Products and Services

-If you have any questions about our marketing practices or if you would like to opt out of the use of your personal information for marketing purposes, you may contact us at any time as set forth in “Contact Us” below.
+If you have any questions about our marketing practices or if you would like to opt out of our email campaigns or interest-based advertising, you may contact us at any time at privacy@doppler.com.

 D. Other Purposes